mfdooom/ThreadlessInject-rs/README.md

 # ThreadlessInject-rs

 A rust implementation of [ThreadlessInject](https://github.com/CCob/ThreadlessInject/).
 This implementation uses [Dinvoke_rs](https://github.com/Kudaes/DInvoke_rs/) to call the NTAPI functions directly rather than going through the Windows API.
+I wanted build this to get more familiar with the Rust programming language and function hooking.

+# About

+Threadless Injection works by performing remote memory allocation and writing, however instead of remotley executing the code we hook a loaded DLL export function and wait for the process to legitimatley make the API call for that function.

 # Usage